 Per the data, published on smallbusiness.co.uk, 54% of decision-makers managing turnover between £250,000 and £499,999 had gone without a paycheque for at least one month.
 Further, just 6% of small businesses opt for professional financial help, with 25% opting to speak to family members instead.

 Across the UK there are multiple funding options available to small businesses, each designed to cater to specific needs of a business.
 As part of any financial offering to businesses, whether it be a standard or alternative to bank loans, there is an element of financial advice involved and planning alongside the business owner looking to borrow money.

-In many cases small business loans, business cash advances or alternative business loans will offer a greater structure in money borrowed, with the repayments clearly set out in the terms and conditions, including any fees or interest rate changes.
+In many cases, small business loans, merchant cash advances or alternative business loans will offer a greater structure in money borrowed, with the repayments clearly set out in the terms and conditions, including any fees or interest rate changes.

-Borrowing from family members or friends will come without these needs, but also comes within the risk of increasing strain on relationships or tension should repayments take long than expected.
+Borrowing from family members or friends will come without these needs, but also comes within the risk of increasing strain on relationships or tension should repayments take longer than expected.

 Business cash advances offer an alternative whereby borrowers pay a set fee and make a repayment on the account on a monthly basis, which is determined by credit and debit card transactions in the previous month.
 Meaning a slower month, results in a reduced payment, with additional fees, no tension and no going without a paycheque.

 Ultimately, this offers peace of mind when building a business on both the personal and professional level.